 Dr. Carfagno not only helps his patients and athletes at the institute, he has provided medical care for several sports organizations and earned awards for his work in the field of medicine.

-- Assistant National Medical Director, Rock ‘n’ Roll Marathon, 2011-Present
+- Assistant Medical Director, National Rock ‘n’ Roll Marathon

 - Team Physician, ATP and WTA Professional Tennis Tour, 1998-Present